Look Twice before You Leap: A Rational Framework for Localized Adversarial Anonymization: Detailed Experimental Results

-\textbf{The Capability-Rationality Paradox: A Quantitative Analysis.} We extend the economic analysis to Qwen2.5-7B and DeepSeek-V3.2-Exp, summarizing the comparative rationality profiles in Figure \ref{fig:mrs_comparison} and detailing their iterative dynamics in Figure \ref{fig:mrs_deepseek_qwen}.
 To quantify the impact of RLAA across different model capabilities, we calculate the \textbf{Rationality Gain} (percentage reduction of MRS) in Table \ref{tab:rationality_correction}.
 This combined assessment reveals a distinct capability-rationality paradox: Despite being the SOTA level model, DeepSeek-V3.2-Exp exhibits the highest rationality gain.
 As visualized in Figure \ref{fig:mrs_comparison} and quantified in Table \ref{tab:rationality_correction}, RLAA reduces DeepSeek's MRS by a massive 66.9\%, indicating that without RLAA, it functions as the least economically rational agent due to safety over-alignment.
 In contrast, Qwen2.5-7B shows the least rationality gain of 28.9\%.
 Its greedy baseline (FgAA's MRS of 1.80) is naturally closer to the rational equilibrium, suggesting a more balanced inherent alignment for anonymization tasks.
 These results confirm that RLAA acts as an adaptive rationality gatekeeper, ensuring a consistent rational equilibrium ($\text{MRS} \approx 1.1 \text{-} 1.7$) regardless of the base model's inherent bias.